 - Note: To add images, you must first upload the files using the Upload file button in the bottom, left corner.

 - Provide the Item title and Item type for each item you want to be in each category.
-Item types include the same options as the Category types, above.
+Item types include the same options as the Category type, above.

 - Use Add item and Add category buttons to flesh out the interaction.

-All of the items you created are "stacked" for learners, and they can drag and drop them to any of the categories or click the category to place the top card on it.
-If they sort the item correctly, the item sticks and a checkmark appears; if they sort the item incorrectly, the item shakes and is returned to the stack.
+All of the items you created either "stacked" for you learners (using the One at a time option), or arranged in a grid (using the All at same time option).
+Learners can drag and drop them to any of the categories or click the category to place the top card on it.
+If they sort the item correctly, the item sticks and a checkmark appears; if they sort the item incorrectly, the item shakes and returns to its place.